-Mental health issues affect around 1 in 4 of us and depression is the leading cause of disability worldwide.
+Mental health issues affect around 1 in 4 of us and, according to the World Health Organisation, depression is the leading cause of disability worldwide.

 Mood may be influenced by many factors including genetics, sleep, stress, inflammation and nutrition.

-The type of food eaten can significantly affect how the brain and specific mood supporting neurotransmitters work.
+In this article we take a closer look at nutrition, as the types of food you eat can significantly affect how the brain and specific mood supporting neurotransmitters work.

-Neurotransmitters such as serotonin, dopamine, noradrenaline and GABA all work to balance mood, motivation, alertness, pleasure and calm.
+Neurotransmitters such as serotonin, dopamine, noradrenaline and GABA (gamma-Aminobutyric acid) all work to balance mood, motivation, alertness, pleasure and calm.

-With nutrition being so important for mental health ensuring that you have the correct nutrient balance is vital.
+As nutrition is so important for mental health, ensuring that you have the correct nutrient balance is vital.